TablePress/TablePress/readme.md

 **Support?**

+*Premium Support*

+Users with a valid TablePress Premium license plan are eligible for Priority Email Support, directly from the plugin developer!
+[Find out more!](https://tablepress.org/premium/)

+*Community Support for users of the Free version*

 For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](https://wordpress.org/support/plugin/tablepress/).
-Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress#new-post) if you don't find an existing answer.
+Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress/#new-post) if you don't find an existing answer.
 Thank you!

 **Requirements?**